North Wales Narrow Gauge Railways: History

-In 1905, the Board of Trade granted permission for the whole railway to convert to a Light Railway under the 1896 Act.
+In 1905, the Board of Trade granted permission for the whole railway to convert to a light railway under the Light Railways Act 1896.
 In 1906, Sir James Szlumper joined the board of directors, and by 1910 he had been elected chairman of the board.
-The 1910 report showed that 6-month net revenues had fallen to £200 amidst a general depression in the country.
+The 1910 report showed that six-month net revenues had fallen to £200 amidst a general depression in the country.
 The difficult financial situation caused the company caused to attempt to find a buyer.
-In 1910, they approached the London and North Western Railway - who owned the Carnarvon to Afon Wen branch - and negotiations proceeded far enough that the acquisition was announced, but it was not completed.
+In 1910, they approached the London and North Western Railway – who owned the Carnarvon to Afon Wen branch – and negotiations proceeded far enough that the acquisition was announced, but it was not completed.